-F.A.Qs (Frequently Asked Questions) may help both you and me improve your satisfaction while spending your next holidays in Tuscia.
-The list contains replies to most of your questions but if you have more, please don’t hesitate to ask.
+F.A.Qs (Frequently Asked Questions) may help both you and me improve your satisfaction while spending your next holidays in Tuscia and Central Italy.
+The list contains replies to most your questions but if you have more, please don’t hesitate to ask

 Tuscia in composed mainly by the province of Viterbo and touches Tuscany (North), Umbria (East), the province of Rome (South) and the Tyrrhenian Sea (West).

 Viterbo can be considered a lucky town as far as its location.
-Not too near big and traffic jammed cities, it is still within reasonable from most attractive places- Click here for details.
+Not too near big and traffic jammed cities, it is still within reasonable distance from most attractive places.

 In Tuscia and Central Italy rivers are rarely as wide as in the North of the Country and often are of no easy access and offer serious casting difficulties.
 However, there are also plenty of “easier waters” where unskilled flyanglers can enjoy themselves in full relax.

-After a pleasant fishing day, anglers can enjoy some wine tasting or spend the rest of the evening in a spa or a few hours fly tying in the hotel/bb.
+After a pleasant fishing day, anglers can enjoy some wine tasting or spend the rest of the evening in a SPA (with thermal water) or a few hours fly tying in the hotel/bb.
 Slide projections or talks about flyfishing technique, history and philosophy or description of the many waters of this area are also available.
 Please fill in the form with your preferences and I will do my best to help.

 As a rule, fishing days go from early in the morning to sunset on the river.
 Under special circumstances (very hot days or far destinations) the length of the fishing day can vary.
 Half a day or more-than-one-day (in case of very far destinations) trips can also be arranged.